Configure a Role to Assume on Behalf of Alation’s Instance Profile¶

 In the Role ARN of Alation AWS Instance pop-up box, click Copy to clipboard to copy the ARN.
 Save the ARN for future reference.

-Close the pop-up and then close the Authentication Configuration browser tab without saving.
+Close the pop-up and then close the Authentication Configuration browser tab without saving at this point.

 Step 4: Configure the AssumeRole Action for the instance_role¶